MicrosoftDocs/WSL/commandline/WSL/install_guide.md

   ![](media/updateAndSecurity.png)

 ### Enable the Windows Subsystem for Linux feature (GUI)
-1. Hit start and search for "Turn Windows features on or off" (type 'turn')
+1. From Start, search for "Turn Windows features on or off" (type 'turn')
-1. Select **Windows Subsystem for Linux (beta)**
+2. Select **Windows Subsystem for Linux (beta)**
   ![](media/windowsFeatures.png)

-1. Click OK
+3. Click OK

 ### Enable the Windows Subsystem for Linux feature (command-line)